Successful chapter meetings are:

 Many chapters organize regional symposia and conferences.
 These conferences are often held in cooperation with other chapters or organizations.
 It is important to note that any affiliation with an ACM chapter requires advance approval from either the Local Activities Coordinator or the Director of SIG Services.
 The proceedings from ACM-approved conferences are eligible to appear in the ACM Digital Library.

 ACM chapters usually have a community service component to their programs.
 Chapters often serve as the outreach arm of the Association; promoting information technology and computing at the grassroots level is a critical part of ACM's mission.
 Here are a few suggestions for community projects:

-- Donations of ACM Publications to Local Institutions: Copies of back issues of ACM can be solicited from members.
+- Donations of ACM publications to Local Institutions: Copies of back issues of ACM publications can be solicited from members.
 Complete sets are welcomed by libraries in educational institutions.

 - Programming courses: This is perhaps the most common chapter activity in the education field.
 Classes have been organized for audiences ranging from elementary school students to classroom teachers, as well as the disadvantaged in the local area.

 - Career guidance in computing: chapters can cooperate with the local school system in career guidance days.